lilblupig/imprint/README.md

 1. Local business owners

 For these groups the following needs are identified:
-1. As a new tourist user, I want to link what I can see to what has been - clearly and easily.
+1. As a new tourist user, I want to link what I can see to what has been uploaded - clearly and easily.
 1. As a new local user, I want to find images of places I know.
 1. As a new business user, I want to be able to find the area which relates to my business.
 1. As a returning tourist user, I want to upload my own photographs, and easily find them to relive my memories.